Skip Nav

 The probate bond protects the estate against fraud, embezzlement, or any other unethical or dishonest actions carried out by the fiduciary.

 Guardianship Bond: If an individual is too young, or no longer able, to care for themselves, a guardian may be appointed by the court.
 In this case, the court would require a guardianship bond.
-The purpose of a guardianship bond is to protect the individual being cared for, not the guardian named, to assure proper care and wellbeing.
+The purpose of a guardianship bond is to protect the individual being cared for, not the guardian named, to assure proper care and well-being.

 In some states, the terms guardianship bond and conservatorship bond are interchangeable, but there are minor differences.
 A guardian is usually responsible for the daily care and medical needs of the individual in question.
 A conservator is someone appointed by the court to be responsible for the financial welfare of the individual.